jcyesc/linux-foundation-embedded-drivers/README.md

-# linux-foundation-embedded-drivers
+# Developing Embedded Linux Device Drivers - LFD5435

-Drivers developed in the Linux Foundation Embedded Driver development training
+It contains the drivers and modules developed during the training.